Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Brava is the smallest inhabited island and is located next to Fogo.
 It’s the greenest island of the Sotovento island group.

-Like Santo Antao, the economy is mostly agricultural and Brava doesn’t have an airport.
+Like Santo Antao, the economy is primarily agricultural, and Brava doesn’t have an airport.

-As it’s quite remote and doesn’t have a lot of tourist activity, it’s a great opportunity to mingle with the locals and learn more about Capeverdean culture.
+As it’s pretty remote and doesn’t have a lot of tourist activity, it’s an excellent opportunity to mingle with the locals and learn more about Capeverdean culture.

-The terrain is extremely varied and lush green valleys contrast with high peaks.
+The terrain is highly varied and lush green valleys contrast with high peaks.
 Brava is also called the “Island of Flowers” as its climate is much more humid and not as hot.

-Main towns are Vila Nova Sintra and Furnas which is located in a volcanic crater and is the busiest town of Brava.
+Main towns are Vila Nova Sintra and Furnas, located in a volcanic crater and the busiest town of Brava.

-Faja d’Agua is located in a gorgeous bay surrounded by fruit trees.
+Faja d’Agua is located in a gorgeous bay surrounded by fruit trees and one of the best things to do in Brava.
 Hiking trails mostly start at the main towns.

 Best Places To Stay in Brava